microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/informationprotectioncontentlabel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**informationProtectionContentLabel** is returned by the [extractLabel](../api/informationprotectionlabel-extractLabel.md) API resolve to the label that is currently applied to a file.
+Describes the informationProtectionContentLabel object that defines MIP metadata on an object. **informationProtectionContentLabel** is returned by the [extractLabel](../api/informationprotectionlabel-extractLabel.md) API resolve to the label that is currently applied to a file.

 ## Properties